byalextran/southwest-checkin/README.md

 **Step 4:** Hit `Ctrl+O` to save the file and then `Ctrl+X` to exit the text editor.

+### Test Email Notifications

+To verify your SMTP settings, schedule a check-in with invalid information and a valid email address.

+    autoluv schedule AAAAAA Fake Name valid@email.com

+If everything is set up correctly, you'll get an email notifying you of an unsuccessful check-in.

 ### Get Text Instead of Email Notifications

 [Use this Zap](https://zapier.com/apps/email/integrations/sms/9241/get-sms-alerts-for-new-email-messages) to get a custom Zapier email address that forwards emails as text messages.
 It's handy for people like me who don't have email notifications enabled on their phone or computer and want check-in results ASAP.